Playing Safe With AI

 AI Safety

-Most generative AI services offer different plans: free versions with limited capability and paid pro/business/enterprise tiers with advanced features.
+Most generative AI service providers offer different plans: free versions with limited capability and paid pro/business/enterprise tiers with advanced features.
 While paid services typically include robust data protection measures, free services often come with a hidden cost.
-Companies offering free AI tools need something in return, and their terms of service often state they may use your data to improve their AI models.
+Companies offering free AI services need something in return, and their terms of service often state they may use your data to improve their AI models.

 Consider this scenario: you use a free AI service to create a product roadmap for your management team.
-If the AI provider trains their next model on that information, your competitors could gain insights into your business strategy the next time they use that service for competitor analysis.
+If the service provider trains their next AI model on that information, your competitors could gain insight into your business strategy the next time they use that service for competitor analysis.

 Improper usage of AI services can also lead to violations of data privacy regulations like GDPR, HIPAA, and data residency laws.